phospho-app/ai-chat-bubble/README.md

 # AI chat bubble - custom AI assistant connected to your knowledge

-Add an AI chat bubble to your website in no time.
-The AI assistant can answer questions about a website's content using **RAG**, streaming, and the Mistral model.
+**Simple and fast AI chat bubble for your HTML website.** The AI assistant can answer questions about a website's content using RAG, streaming, and the Mistral model.
+Compatible with **React** and **Wordpress**!

 ```bash
 # Run this to deploy the backend.